bcmohr/my-tg-bot-template/README.md

 ### Usage

 1. Ensure your `.bat` files are in the same directory as the script.
-These files should be named in a way that describes their function, e.g., `TvOnly_4k.bat`, `Default_3x_1440p.bat`, `CenterOnly_1440p.bat`.
-Note: The script is configured to exclude `run_script.bat` from being listed or executed.
-2. Start the bot by running the script:
+These files should be named in a way that describes their function, e.g., `TvOnly_4k.bat`,.
+Start the bot by running the script:

 ```
 python telegram_display_bot.py